-After being involved in a car accident in Louisiana, you are likely to have damage to your vehicle and need to make a property damage claim.
-Sometimes the damage to your car is so severe that it is not drivable, which can cause big problems, including stopping you from getting to work, bringing your children to school, or making doctors appointments.
+Sometimes the damage to your car is so severe that it is not drivable, which can cause significant problems, including stopping you from getting to work, bringing your children to school, or making doctor’s appointments.

 In order to get an insurance company to pay for your vehicle damage after a car accident, you need to start an insurance claim.
 After a car accident that is not considered to be your fault, you have two choices: you can make a claim against your own insurance company or you can make a claim against the insurance company of the driver who caused the car accident.

-Please note: If you were injured in this accident, we recommend contacting us immediately and not discussing the accident with the insurance company at all.
-They will likely record the conversation and use it against you later.
+Please note: If you were injured in this accident, we recommend contacting our team of Louisiana car accident attorneys immediately and not discussing the accident with the insurance company at all.
+They will likely record the conversation and try to use it against you later.
 You are NOT required to cooperate with someone else’s insurance company by doing a recorded statement.

 Even if you are not planning to make a claim against your insurance company, it is wise to alert them that an accident occurred.
 They cannot raise your rates if you are involved in an accident that was not your fault.

 How Do I Make a Claim to Repair My Property Damage Following an Accident if I am Also Injured?